Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Detailed analysis of the bubble response

-with $\rho_{\rm g,\textit{j}}^{\rm uw}$ being the density on the upwind side of the interface $j$, $u_{\rm g,\textit{j}}^{\rm rel}$ the convective velocity (difference between real gas velocity and cell interface velocity), and $S_j$ the interface surface area.
-Figure \ref{fig:RtCurve} illustrates that the theoretical predictions derived from this model align remarkably well with the experimental results, showing no evidence of a beating pattern.
+To address the thermal interaction, we employ the Zhou model \citep{Zhou2021ModelingBubble} for the bubble gas pressure $p_{\rm g}$.
+A detailed description of the model is provided in Appendix \ref{appD}.
+Figure \ref{fig:RtCurve} illustrates that the theoretical predictions derived from this model align remarkably well with the experimental results, showing a much milder beating pattern.